 4.HASL and ENIG Have Different Operation Steps

 During the HASL process, you insert copper into a container filled with molten solder.
-A series of compressed hot-air knives get rid of any excess solder and streamline the surface finish before the solder condenses and solidifies.
+A series of compressed hot-air knives eliminates any excess solder and streamlines the surface finish before the solder condenses and solidifies.
 The result is a reliable and durable coating that prevents corrosion in copper, making it suitable for users who want to go through a less-complicated assembly process.

-The ENIG process, on the other hand, is an immersion gold plating process that can only be conducted by PCB manufacturers.
+On the other hand, the ENIG process is an immersion gold plating process that can only be conducted by PCB manufacturers.
 The result is a flatter surface that allows large ball-grid array packages to hold on properly.
 Because ENIG doesn’t need an air knife process, its boards have improved thermal durability.
 ENIG plating may be too complicated for users who lack a deep understanding of how the manufacturing process works.

 (An operation plant that conducts HASL finish to PCB)